-In 1819, as part of the Louisiana Purchase, Arkansas became a separate territory and later on June 15, 1836, it achieved statehood as the 25th state.
+In 1819, as part of the Louisiana Purchase, Arkansas became a separate territory, and later on June 15, 1836, it achieved statehood as the 25th state.
 It was the ninth state to secede from the union and join the Confederate States of America.
 Today, Arkansas is the 29th largest by area and the 33rd most populous of the 50 United States.

-Located in the southern region of the United States.
-Its neighbors are Missouri to the north, Tennessee and Mississippi to the east, Louisiana to the south, Texas to the southwest and Oklahoma to the west.
+Arkansas is located in the southern region of the United States.
+Its neighbors are Missouri to the north, Tennessee and Mississippi to the east, Louisiana to the south, Texas to the southwest, and Oklahoma to the west.
 The state’s diverse geography ranges from the mountainous regions of the Ozark and the Ouachita Mountains, which make up the U.S. Interior Highlands, to the densely forested land in the south known as the Arkansas Timberlands, to the eastern lowlands along the Mississippi River and the Arkansas Delta.
 The capital city, Little Rock, is positioned in the central portion of the state.
 The largest city in the state’s eastern part is Jonesboro.
 The largest city in the state’s southeastern part is Pine Bluff.

 Arkansas is currently nicknamed The Natural State or The Land of Opportunity.
-It is also well-known by its former nickname as The Bear State.
+It is also well-known for its former nickname The Bear State.
 The state tree is the Pine, the state bird is the Mockingbird and the state flower is the Apple Blossom.
 The state motto is ‘The People Rule’ (Latin: Regnat populous).

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.